CumulusNetworks/docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/Layer-2-Extensions.md

 ## Diagnostic Commands

-In this section we cover CLI  commands to troubleshoot and diagnose DCI configuration and learn how to validate the setup.
+Use the commands in this section to troubleshoot and validate your DCI configuration.
 ### DC1

 <div class=scroll>